Jordan College of the Arts

 Lost and Found

 Items found in Lilly Hall should be turned in to the JCA Main Office.
-If you're looking for a lost item, check with the JCA Main Office, the department secretaries, and with BUPD.
+If you're looking for a lost item, check with the JCA Main Office, the department offices, and with BUPD.

 Practice Room Keys

 If you are a piano major and need a key to the locked piano rooms, see the music secretary in room LH229.

 The online event scheduling system allows you to see what rooms are available for rehearsals and/or performances.
 All online requests for Lilly Hall and the Eidson-Duckwall Recital Hall are expedited through the JCA Facilities Manager.
 Music student recitals are presented in the Eidson-Duckwall Recital Hall; it is strongly advised that you schedule recital dates well in advance due to the high use of the space.
 Information about recital policies and procedures is available here.
 When you receive confirmation for your rehearsal/event/recital, you will be sent additional instructions.
 See your Applied Music teacher for additional information.
 All events for student organizations must go through The Programs for Leadership and Service Education (PuLSE) office.
 Any student caught utilizing Lilly Hall/Recital Hall space for a student organization without going through the PuLSE office will have their online scheduling privileges revoked.

 If you need to report suspicious activity or need an escort, please contact the Butler University Police Department at 317-940-9396.